eandvaag/agricounter/README.md

 #### 2. Create SSL certificate and key

 Before running `./agricounter_ctl.py --create`, it is also necessary to generate a PEM encoded SSL certificate and private key.
-This can be accomplished with the following commands:
+A self-signed certificate can be created with the following commands:

 ```
 cd site/myapp
+openssl genrsa -out key.pem
-openssl req -newkey rsa:2048 -new -nodes -keyout key.pem -out cert.pem
+openssl req -new -key key.pem -out csr.pem
+openssl x509 -req -days 2000 -in csr.pem -signkey key.pem -out cert.pem

 ```

 #### 3. Create the containers